Oracle Third party Support

 Negotiation Strategies with Oracle

-This section covers how to time your negotiations, use bundling or multi-year agreements to your advantage, specific tactics to push for lower fees, and ways to handle Oracle audits so they don’t derail your cost optimization efforts.
+This section covers how to time your negotiations, utilize bundling or multi-year agreements to your advantage, employ specific tactics to negotiate lower fees, and strategies for handling Oracle audits to prevent them from derailing your cost optimization efforts.

 Timing Contract Renewals for Leverage